Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

-Onsager also stated that an Euler flow with H\"{o}lder regularity $v \in C_t C_x^\a$ in space must conserve energy if $\a > 1/3$.
-This statement has been proven in \cite{CET} after a slightly weaker result was obtained in \cite{eyink} following Onsager's original computations.
-In \cite{energyCons}, the proof of energy conservation was extended to the critical Besov space $B_{3, c(\N)}^{1/3}$ (which corresponds to a regularity just slightly better than the law \eqref{law:oneThird} with $p = 3$); the power law \eqref{law:oneThird} with $p = 3$ corresponds instead to the Besov space $B_{3, \infty}^{1/3}$, where the proof of energy conservation fails to go through, and the authors show by example that the energy flux may be nonzero for vector fields in this class.
-For this reason, energy dissipating solutions to Euler with $B_{3,\infty}^{1/3}$ spatial regularity have been considered as a natural setting for exhibiting anomalous dissipation and for containing the turbulent solutions which may arise in the $0$ viscosity limit (see for example \cite{cheskidov2014euler} for a recent Littlewood-Paley approach to the theory of intermittency; see also the proof of Proposition~\ref{prop:firstLPpieceBds} as well as Section~\ref{sec:timeRegEnergy} below for more discussion).
+Onsager also stated that an Euler flow with H\"{o}lder regularity $v \in L_t^\infty C_x^\a$ in space must conserve energy if $\a > 1/3$.
+This statement has been proven in \cite{CET} after a slightly weaker result was obtained in \cite{eyink}.
+In \cite{energyCons}, the proof of energy conservation was extended to the critical Besov space $L_t^3 B_{3, c(\N)}^{1/3}$.
+The space $B_{3, c(\N)}^{1/3}$ corresponds to a regularity just slightly better than the law \eqref{law:oneThird} with $p = 3$, while the power law \eqref{law:oneThird} with $p = 3$ corresponds instead to the critical Besov space $B_{3, \infty}^{1/3}$, where the proof of energy conservation fails to go through.
+An example of \cite{eyink} that is extended in \cite{energyCons} shows that the space $B_{3, \infty}^{1/3}$ admits divergence free vector fields whose instantaneous energy flux is nonzero.
+For this reason, energy dissipating solutions to Euler with $B_{3,\infty}^{1/3}$ spatial regularity have been considered as a natural setting for exhibiting anomalous dissipation and for containing turbulent solutions that may arise in the $0$ viscosity limit (see for example \cite{cheskidov2014euler} for a recent Littlewood-Paley approach to the theory of intermittency; see also the proof of Proposition~\ref{prop:firstLPpieceBds} as well as Section~\ref{sec:timeRegEnergy} below for more discussion).

 In the conclusion of the paper, we discuss a conjecture for the Euler equations related to the above ideas and to Theorem \ref{thm:energyReg} below, which offers an explanation as to why energy dissipation should be a nongeneric and unstable phenomenon for solutions with regularity below $1/3$.
-This conjecture suggests that the slightest departure from the $1/3$ scaling law will generically lead to the failure of energy dissipation.
+This conjecture suggests that the slightest departure from the $1/3$ scaling law \eqref{law:oneThird} (in an $L^3$ based topology) will generically lead to the failure of energy dissipation.